frangrit/williamsreunion2020.github.io/index.md

 ## 📍 Location

-The reunion nexus is at Dan and Debbie Williams' house, at [30 Hallie Lane, Manzanita](https://goo.gl/maps/EYK9GneynYkbYz5w9).
-Manzanita is a small town; anything in town will be close.
-In particular, the areas around Beach St., Carmel Ave., and Laneda Ave. will be within walking distance of Dan and Debbie's and the beach.
+The reunion nexus is at Dan and Debbie Williams' house, at [30 Hallie Lane, Manzanita, OR](https://goo.gl/maps/EYK9GneynYkbYz5w9).
+Manzanita is a charming little beach town; just about anywhere in town will be close enough.
+In particular, the areas around Beach St., Carmel Ave., and Laneda Ave. are within walking distance of Dan and Debbie's and the beach.

-Debbie suggests working with a local realtor to rent a place.
+Debbie suggests working with a local realtor to rent a place and recommends this one:

 Charlotte Walton
 503-368-2929